 The Namibian dollar may have the worst peg on the planet.
 After being freed from South African occupation in 1990, Namibia went on to develop its own currency but pegged it to the South African rand.
 While the dollar hasn’t exactly been kept at par with the declining rand, poor reserves and its close association have sent Namibia’s dollar falling against developed currencies.

-Namibia’s sovereign debt is currently paying a coupon rate of 8.1%, and most technical indicators list the debt as a “strong sell”.
+Economists blame the downgrade on the government’s stance of borrowing, rather than making difficult cost-cutting decisions.
+Namibia’s sovereign debt is currently paying a coupon rate of 8.7%, and most technical indicators list the debt as a “strong sell”.